tendermint/spec/spec/consensus/proposer-based-timestamp/pbts-algorithm_002_draft.md

 ## Proposal Time

-PBTS provides associating to proposed values `v` their proposal times `v.time`.
+PBTS computes for a proposed value `v` the proposal time `v.time`, with bounded difference to the actual real-time the proposed value was generated.
 The proposal time is read from the clock of the process that proposes a value for the first time, its original proposer.

 A value that receives `2f + 1 PREVOTES` in a round of consensus may be re-proposed in a subsequent round.